A Look Back: First 10 Years in the NL

 Ned Hanlon – Speedy centerfielder who played with the team in 1889 and 1891.
 He made the Hall of Fame as a manager which he also did while with Pittsburgh compiling a 57-65 record.

-Also the team had during this ten year stretch numerous players who have received Hall of Fame support through the years such as Pete Browning, George Van Haltren, Deacon White, Jim McCormick and Jack Glasscock.
+Also the team had during this ten year stretch numerous players who have received Hall of Fame support through the years such as Pete Browning, George Van Haltren, Deacon White(elected in 2012 after this article was published), Jim McCormick and Jack Glasscock.
 Perhaps the best player over this ten year period hasn’t even been mentioned and that is Jake Stenzel who is the team’s all-time leader in batting average and on base percentage.
 His career is considered too short to garner HOF consideration but his .360 average in a Pirates uniform is hard to just overlook.
 The guy who may have had the biggest impact was Louis Bierbauer.
 Not only was he an all-star 2B but without him fans in Pittsburgh may be rooting for the Alleghenys still instead of the Pirates.
+For a short time during the 1891 season, the team was actually referred to as the Pets, but the Pirates name eventually took over.

 The team had eight managers during this stretch, with Hanlon and Mack obviously the most famous due to their HOF status.
 Horace Phillips was their first manager in the NL, he actually led the team from 1885 until 1889 when 2B Fred “Sure Shot” Dunlap took over for him.
 Dunlap would last just 17 games, the shortest managerial stint during this time frame, before Hanlon took over.
 Guy Hecker was in change the entire dreadful 1890 season when they won just 23 games all year.
 Al Buckenberger managed all of 1893 and parts of 1892 and 1894 and posted a 187-144 record.
 Bill McGunnigle (1891) and Tom Burns (1892) both managed partial seasons finishing with losing records.